Anne Lenner: Career

 As a successful entertainer, she was part of the glamorous world of the rich and/or famous.
 Many of her dresses were designed by Colin Becke, whose sister was band vocalist Eve Becke.
 Lenner recalled: "My days were always very full and time flew.
 I was very lucky to be singing during a period of the best song writers and I think when British dance music was at its best."

-Her contract for the Savoy did not prevent her from recording one song with Joe Loss in 1936 or appearing with Eric Wild and his "Tea-timers", who were regularly on pre-war television from Alexandra Palace.
+Her contract for the Savoy did not prevent her from recording one song with Joe Loss in 1936, or appearing with Eric Wild and his "Tea-timers", who were regularly on pre-war television from Alexandra Palace.
 Lenner recalled having to wear green lipstick when on the embryonic TV station.
-In the same year, she also contributed to bandleader George Scott-Wood's record "Fred and Ginger Selection" where she sang "Lovely To Look At" and duetted with Brian Lawrance on "I Won't Dance".
+In the same year, she also contributed to bandleader George Scott-Wood's "Fred and Ginger Selection" record, in which she sang "Lovely To Look At" and duetted with Brian Lawrance on "I Won't Dance".

 Some of the other standards Lenner recorded, and especially enjoyed, during the 1930s were "All The Things You Are", and "A Foggy Day in London Town", among others.
 She recorded over 150 titles with Gibbons, both with the full band and with a smaller contingent, which he called his "Boy Friends".
 It was with the Boy Friends that Lenner made the Hartley's Jam broadcasts mentioned above.
 These radio programmes were introduced by Jimmy Dyrenforth, who introduced Lenner as the "girl friend".

 Lenner spoke very fondly of Gibbons: "To work with, he was the most understanding, gentle and kind person.
 The boys respected and loved him.
 He was not only the boss but interested in their private lives and was a friend to all of them.
 Carroll's boys all looked good and were very versatile, especially George Melachrino who played oboe, viola and sax and Reg Leopold who played violin, viola and sax.
 I loved singing with the full orchestra but also enjoyed sessions with The Boyfriends and the sweet trumpet of Bill Shakespeare.
 Through Carroll's influence, I enjoyed tremendous respect and kindness from all of them."

 Lenner left the Savoy Hotel in 1941 to spend more time with her husband.
 Nevertheless, she kept up her broadcasting and recording dates with the Savoy Orpheans.
 She also appeared on BBC radio in the weekly series Composer Cavalcade with the BBC Concert Orchestra directed by organist Sidney Torch.
 She shared the singing spots with Denny Dennis, George Melachrino and Sam Costa, all of whom were by now in the armed forces.
 She was also in demand for ENSA shows and was called upon to sing at official Government functions; Lenner performed in front of Winston Churchill and General Dwight D. Eisenhower among others.